 4. Attend a Fall Festival

 In our part of the country, it seems like every school, church, and community center has a fall festival.
-These always have bounce houses, carnival games, dunk tanks, cake walks, and candy!
+They always have bounce houses, carnival games, dunk tanks, cake walks, and candy!
 They are such an entertaining way to spend an evening as a family.
-They are also great places to socialize with your neighbors and friends.
+Plus, they are great places to socialize with your neighbors and friends.
 For me, they are an integral part to the fall/Halloween season.
 I am not a big fan of trick-or-treating, so these festivals are a wonderful alternative that the entire family can enjoy.
 Our favorite fall festival is Boo at the Zoo in Fort Worth, Texas.

 The fall season is the perfect time for outdoor family events.
 There is nothing better than putting on your favorite sweatshirt and heading out to spend some quality time with your loved ones.
 The above four events are some of my favorite fall activities to do with the family.
 To find a pumpkin patch or other favorite fall activities near you, check out Pumpkin Patches and More.
 I hope you find some time this season to take advantage of some of them!
 Happy travels!